Nowadays we seem to spend most of our time planning and preparing for Christmas rather than actually enjoying it.

 Attend a local Christmas event to lift your holiday spirits and improve your emotional and physical health.

-Get outside and indulge in something new, something that releases your inner child, something that feels like you are living.
+Get outside and indulge in something new, something that releases your inner child, something that makes you feel like you are living.

 Join the crowds for extra fun and a much needed dose of fresh fall air.